Professional practice

 - Arbitration & related court applications

-Legal 500 has identified Naomi as a “Rising Star” in International Arbitration.
-It describes her as a “leading star at Essex Court — tremendously able as an advocate with a wonderful style and a huge pleasure to work with.”
+- Legal 500 (2023): “leading star at Essex Court — tremendously able as an advocate with a wonderful style and a huge pleasure to work with.”

 Acted as junior counsel (led by Toby Landau KC and Will Thomas KC) in an arbitration in respect of gas development projects in Nigeria (UNCITRAL Rules).